DjangoGirls/tutorial/django_urls/README.md

 ## Your first Django url!

-Time to create our first urls!
+Time to create our first URL!
 We want http://127.0.0.1:8000/ to be a homepage of our blog and display a list of posts.

 We also want to keep the `mysite/urls.py` file clean, so we will import urls from our `blog` application to the main `mysite/urls.py` file.

 Go ahead, delete the commented lines (lines starting with `#`) and add a line that will import `blog.urls` into the main url (`''`).

 Your `mysite/urls.py` file should now look like this: